elastic/opentelemetry/docs/kubernetes/operator/instrumenting-java.md

 ## Guided example to instrument a Java app with EDOT Java SDK on Kubernetes

-In the following example you will learn how to:
+In this section you will learn how to:

-- Deploy an example Java app in a dedicated namespace.
-- Enable auto-instrumentation of the application following any of the supported methods, such as:
+- Enable auto-instrumentation of a Java application following any of the supported methods, such as:
+  - Adding an annotation to the deployment pods.
   - Adding an annotation to the namespace.
-  - Adding an annotation to the deployment pods.
 - Verify that auto-instrumentation libraries are injected and configured correctly.
 - Confirm data is flowing to **Kibana Observability**.

+For demonstration purposes, we assume the application to be instrumented is a deployment named `java-app` running in the `java-ns` namespace.

-Before continuing, ensure you have performed the [installation of the operator](./README.md), and confirm that the following `Instrumentation` object exists in the system:
+1. Ensure you have successfully [installed the OpenTelemetry Operator](./README.md), and confirm that the following `Instrumentation` object exists in the system:

 ```bash
 $ kubectl get instrumentation -n opentelemetry-operator-system
 NAME                      AGE    ENDPOINT
 elastic-instrumentation   107s   http://opentelemetry-kube-stack-daemon-collector.opentelemetry-operator-system.svc.cluster.local:4318
 ```

-Example auto-instrumentation steps:

-1. Create a `java` namespace and run a deployment named `java-app`:

-    ```bash
-    # Java Namespace and Deployment
-    kubectl create namespace java
-    kubectl apply -f - <<EOF
-    apiVersion: apps/v1
+> [!NOTE]
+> If your `Instrumentation` object has a different name or is created in a different namespace, you will have to adapt the annotation value in the next step.

+2. Enable auto-instrumentation of your Java application using one of the following methods:

+  - Edit your application workload definition and include the annotation under `spec.template.metadata.annotations`:

+    ```yaml
     kind: Deployment
     metadata:
-      labels:
-        app: java-app
       name: java-app
-      namespace: java
+      namespace: java-ns
     spec:
-      replicas: 1
-      selector:
-        matchLabels:
-          app: java-app
+    ...
       template:
         metadata:
-          labels:
-            app: java-app
-        spec:
-          containers:
-          - name: java-app
-            image: docker.elastic.co/demos/apm/k8s-webhook-test
-            env:
-            - name: OTEL_INSTRUMENTATION_METHODS_INCLUDE
-              value: "test.Testing[methodB]"
-    EOF
-    ```

-2. Enable auto-instrumentation of the Java application using one of the following methods:

-  - Add an annotation at namespace level:

-    ```bash
-    kubectl annotate namespace java instrumentation.opentelemetry.io/inject-java=opentelemetry-operator-system/elastic-instrumentation
-    ```

-  - Alternatively, edit the `java-app` deployment to include the annotation under `spec.template.metadata.annotations`:

-    ```yaml
-    spec:
     ...
-      template:
-        metadata:
-          labels:
-            app: java-app
           annotations:
             instrumentation.opentelemetry.io/inject-java: opentelemetry-operator-system/elastic-instrumentation
     ...
+    ```

+  - Alternatively, add the annotation at namespace level to apply auto-instrumentation in all Pods of the namespace:

+    ```bash
+    kubectl annotate namespace java-ns instrumentation.opentelemetry.io/inject-java=opentelemetry-operator-system/elastic-instrumentation
     ```

 3. Restart application